How Do I Qualify Financially For Medicaid?

-If you have no assets or money, then Medicaid (“Medical Assistance”) will usually pay for your care.
-In the nursing home setting, Medical Assistance covers room and board, pharmacy and incidentals.
-Basically, Medical Assistance provides for your basic care, but does not cover certain expenses like haircuts, beauty shop charges and clothing.
-However, if you qualify for Medical Assistance, you can only retain seventy-seven ($77) dollars per month from your income / social security to meet any of these needs.
+Provided you meet the health requirements, Medicaid (“Medical Assistance”) will usually pay for your care if you have no assets or money.
+If you are in a nursing home, Medical Assistance will cover room and board, pharmacy and incidentals.
+While Medical Assistance will provide for your basic care, unfortunately it does not cover certain expenses, like haircuts, hearing aids, and clothing.
+You are allowed to retain eighty-four ($84) dollars per month from your pension / social security for these expenses.

 In lieu of giving all your money to the nursing home, you can “spend-down” your assets, with some proper planning techniques such as: purchasing prepaid funeral arrangements, paying off some debts, purchasing a new car and making home improvements.
 Additionally, the remaining “spend-down” amount can be eliminated through the purchase of a Medicaid Annuity.
 The Medicaid Annuity is designed to convert the “spend-down” amount into a stream of income.
 With the “spend-down” amount now eliminated, you become eligible for Medical Assistance benefits.